 Several anchoring and foundation options exist for tension fabric buildings, and a few things must be considered to determine the best option for your application.
 Two primary factors should direct your decision on foundation options:

-Temporary foundation options are typically quicker and easier to install, and after disassembly and removal, will leave no lasting trace on the land - good for situations where long-term impact on the environment is a concern.
+Temporary foundation options are typically quicker and easier to install, and after disassembly and removal, will leave no lasting trace on the land.
+This is good for situations where long-term impact on the environment is a concern.
 The temporary foundation options are generally less expensive and require less skilled labor to install.

 Permanent foundation options will stand the test of time and provide you with the most stable and long-lasting fabric buildings.
 Consider permanent foundations for sand and salt storage buildings, waste treatment facilities, aircraft hangers, vehicle maintenance buildings, and any other situation that requires a durable foundation.